neotoma/personal-web/README.md

 If you intend to deploy the server to another system using scripts within the "Developing and deploying" section below, you can also create a `.env-deploy` file in the base directory, one that will be ignored by Git and used upon deployment to create an `.env` file remotely, thereby setting environment variables on the deployment server.

-## Data types
+## Expecting data from the server

-The app will query the data server for the following types of data:
+The app will expect the data server to fulfill requests for the following types of data:

 - `attribute`: Basic attributes about the individual, namely those with IDs `birthday`, `coverImageUrl`, `description`, `firstName`, `fullName`, `gender`,  `history`, `homeLocation`, `imageUrl`, `lastName`, and `profession`
 - `checkin`: Latest checkin to show on homepage within cover